Thermal insulation knowledge - Armacell Know-how

-As the inventors of flexible foam for equipment insulation and a leading provider of engineered foams, Armacell develops innovative and safe thermal, acoustic and mechanical solutions that create sustainable value for our customers.
+As the inventors of flexible foam for equipment insulation and a leading provider of engineered foams, Armacell develops innovative and safe thermal, acoustic and mechanical insulation solutions that create sustainable value for our customers.
 We aim to help you achieve the progress you want in their projects, every step of the way.

 // Insulation stripped down

-What are three basic terms you need to be familiar with when choosing the right insulation material for your project?
+What are the three basic terms you need to be familiar with when choosing the right insulation material for your project?
 We simplify it here to help you make the informed choice.

-Discover how three different insulation materials perform in a moisture test conducted by Europe's largest application-oriented research organistion.
+Discover how three different thermal insulation materials perform in a moisture test conducted by Europe's largest application-oriented research organistion.
 Read this two-page summary to make the informed choice for your next project.